stephenchelimo/weeek-2-project/Readme.md

 #
+title
+#
 weeek-2-project

 #
-description
+Description.
 #
-A web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
-Akan names are derived from Ghanian culture.
-Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.
+A web application that takes a user's birthday, calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 #
-technology used
+BDD
 #
-HTML
-CSS
-Bootstrap
-JavaScript
+Inputs	Description
+Year	The year of the century eg 1900-2099
+Month	The month of the year eg 1-12
+Date	The day of the month e.g 1-31
 #
-author
+Outputs	Description
 #
-this is written by stephen chelimo
+Day of birth	The day of the week that the user was born eg Tuesday Akan name	The corresponding Akan name for the user eg Kofi
 #
-licence
+License
 #
-it is licenced by MIT licence
+MIT License

 #
+copyright
+#
-copyright stephen 2020.
+@copyright stephen 2020